Operation House of Cards

-The May 2018 Israel–Iran clashes were a series of short military confrontations between Israeli and Iranian forces in Syria.
-On 10 May 2018 the Israeli military stated that Iranian forces in Syria launched 20 rockets against Israeli army positions on Western Golan Heights.
-The Syrian Observatory for Human Rights said that the attack occurred after Baath, a town in the demilitarised zone, was bombarded by Israeli forces.
+On 10 May 2018, Israel stated that Iranian forces in Syria launched 20 rockets against Israeli army positions on the western Golan Heights.
+The Syrian Observatory for Human Rights said that the attack occurred after Madinat al-Baath, a town in the demilitarised zone, was bombarded by Israeli forces.
 According to the Israel Defense Forces (IDF) some missiles were intercepted by Israel's Iron Dome system, while some fell short in Syrian territory.